 The title of this book is simply amazing.
 It is obvious that the author wants to demonstrate that the three strategies used in The Art Of War (AOAW) by Sun Tzu are still relevant today for conquering war.
 The subject matter of the book is also interesting since it covers strategy and tactics in long-term war situations.

 The book is very well written and requires no background knowledge or experience in Chinese history to comprehend this text.
 It is one of the best books I have read on history, geography, and military theory.
-The book is also one of the easiest books to read, as it keeps the reader engaged by having fun with its illustrations and humor.
-Just like watching a movie, reading this book will make you feel like you are living through historical events rather than just reading about them.
+The book is also one of the easiest books to read.
+As it keeps the reader engaged by having fun with its illustrations and humor.
+Just like watching a movie, reading this book will make you feel like you are living through historical events.

 3. Thinking, Fast and Slow by Daniel Kahneman